- Written by Dr.Mehmet Demircioglu

 These months are confusing because there is enough growth to raise expectations, but not always enough maturity to judge the final result.
 The patient can see something happening, but also sees gaps, texture changes, uneven sides, or weak density in certain light.

 Month 4 can feel exciting for an early grower and disappointing for a slow grower.
 Month 6 may show real change, but the hair can still be thin, wiry, or difficult to style.
-Month 7 can be especially frustrating because the patient feels he should be close to the final answer, while the result may still be developing.
+Month 7 can be especially frustrating because the patient feels they should be close to the final answer, while the result may still be developing.

 How should I judge density without fooling myself?